damiencarbery/quotes/README.md

 ---

-"The right to read Is the right to mine." - Unknown
+"The right to read is the right to mine." - Unknown

 ---